xregistry/spec/core/spec.md

   # Repeat for each nested Registry collection in the entity
   "COLLECTIONurl": "URL", ?                        # e.g. "endpointsurl"
   "COLLECTIONcount": UINTEGER", ?                  # e.g. "endpointscount"
-  "COLLECTIONs": { map of COLLECTION entities } ?  # If inlined
+  "COLLECTIONs": { map of COLLECTION entities } ?  # If inlined/nested
 }
 ```